-Objective 14.
+Objective 15.
 Communications and Public Reporting.
 To increase transparency and to annually report progress on conformance with the SFI Forest Management Standard.

-Performance Measure 14.1.
-A Program Participant shall provide a summary audit report, prepared by the certification body, to SFI Inc. after the successful completion of a certification, recertification or surveillance audit to the SFI 2015-2019 Forest Management Standard.
+Performance Measure 15.1.
+A Certified Organization shall provide a summary audit report, prepared by the certification body, to SFI Inc. after the successful completion of a certification, recertification or surveillance audit to the SFI 2022 Forest Management Standard.

 Indicator:

-1. The summary audit report submitted by the Program Participant (one copy must be in English), shall include, at a minimum,
+1. The summary audit report submitted by the Certified Organization (one copy must be in English), shall include, at a minimum,

 a. a description of the audit process, objectives and scope;